 They are a fabulous way to use up cheese, bacon, left-over chicken or any meat.

-Here I made one using some left over ginger beer pulled pork.
+Here I made one using some leftover ginger beer pulled pork.
 The recipe for this is in my cookbook.

-To make quesadilla, simply spread whatever filling of your choice over the surface area of a flour tortilla.
-I always put the cheese at the bottom, allowing about a centimeter of space from the edge.
+To make a quesadilla, simply spread whatever filling of your choice over the surface area of a flour tortilla.
+I always put the cheese at the bottom, allowing about a centimetre of space from the edge.
 The cheese will melt and spread so you don’t want it to spill out.
 Cheddar or Mozzarella work really well.

 If I am making a Mexican flavoured one, which is often the case, I like to make a salsa with red onions and chopped fresh tomatoes I use fresh cilantro and chopped up pickled jalapeno’s.
-Use up left over roasted vegetables or roast chicken, or whatever you have lying around.
+Use up leftover roasted vegetables or roast chicken, or whatever you have lying around.

-Place another tortilla on the top of the filling and dry fry the quesadilla in a non-stick frying pan turning once until the tortilla starts turning a golden brown colour, the cheese has melted and its crispy.
+Place another tortilla on the top of the filling and dry fry the quesadilla in a non-stick frying pan turning once until the tortilla starts turning a golden brown colour, the cheese has melted and it’s crispy.
 Place on a board and cut into quarters using a pizza cutter.

-Frittata is one of the things I cook almost every week and its such a versatile dish.
+Frittata is one of the things I cook almost every week and it’s such a versatile dish.
 Eggs are inexpensive and a good protein and when combined with meat, cheese and fresh herbs, becomes a fabulous light supper.

 This was a recipe I developed in 2011 and was originally planned for my book.
-I decided in the end to go for the butternut and feta frittata instead, so I have always had this recipe on hand.
+I decided, in the end, to go for the butternut and feta frittata instead, so I have always had this recipe on hand.
 Quite strange as on Monday I posted a recipe with the exact same ingredients just using mint.
 What is also strange is that the recipes (apart from the mint) are almost identical and written over a year apart.
 I have suggested using a handful of other herbs here.

 Fritatta with asparagus, zucchini & Parmesan | serves 4